nmshd/documentation/_docs_integrate/61-data-model.md

 - You want to share secret information with someone you don't have a Relationship with.
 - The Enmeshed App currently uses a Token to save a Backup of the Identity.
 ID and secret key are then encoded in a QR Code, which the user can print out and scan later in order to restore the Identity on a new device.

-A token has the following properties:
+A Token has the following properties:

 | Name               | Type      | Description                                                                                                                                                               | Remarks                                       |
 | ------------------ | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------- |